-4. No Party shall, under any measure adopted after the date of entry into force of this Agreement for that Party and covered by its Schedule to Annex II, require an investor of another Party, by reason of its nationality, to sell or otherwise dispose of an investment existing at the time the measure becomes effective.

-- 5. (a) Article 9.4 (National Treatment) shall not apply to any measure that falls within an exception to, or derogation from, the obligations which are imposed by: - (i) Article 18.8 (National Treatment); or - (ii) Article 3 of the TRIPS Agreement, if the exception or derogation relates to matters not addressed by Chapter 18 (Intellectual Property). - (b) Article 9.5 (Most-Favoured-Nation Treatment) shall not apply to any measure that falls within Article 5 of the TRIPS Agreement, or an exception to, or derogation from, the obligations which are imposed by: - (i) Article 18.8 (National Treatment); or - (ii) Article 4 of the TRIPS Agreement.

-6. Article 9.4 (National Treatment), Article 9.5 (Most-Favoured-Nation Treatment) and Article 9.11 (Senior Management and Boards of Directors) shall not apply to:

-- (a) government procurement; or - (b) subsidies or grants provided by a Party, including governmentsupported loans, guarantees and insurance.

-7. For greater certainty, any amendments or modifications to a Party's Schedules to Annex I or Annex II, pursuant to this Article, shall be made in accordance with Article 30.2 (Amendments).
+- 2. Article 8.4, Article 8.5, Article 8.10 and Article 8.11 shall not apply to any measure that a Party adopts or maintains with respect to sectors, subsectors or activities, as set out by that Party in its Schedule to Annex II. - 3.
+Neither Party shall, under any measure adopted after the date of entry into force of this Agreement and covered by its Schedule to Annex II, require an investor of the other Party, by reason of its nationality, to sell or otherwise dispose of an investment existing at the time the measure becomes effective. - 4.
+Article 8.4 shall not apply to any measure that falls within an exception to, or derogation from, the obligations which are imposed by: - (a) Article 17.8 (National Treatment); or - (b) Article 3 of the TRIPS Agreement, if the exception or derogation relates to matters not addressed by Chapter 17 (Intellectual Property). - 5.
+Article 8.5 shall not apply to any measure that falls within Article 5 of the TRIPS Agreement, or an exception to, or derogation from, the obligations which are imposed by: - (a) Article 17.8 (National Treatment); or - (b) Article 4 of the TRIPS Agreement. - 6.
+Article 8.4, Article 8.5 and Article 8.11 shall not apply to: - (a) government procurement; or - (b) subsidies or grants provided by a Party, including government-supported loans, guarantees and insurance. - 7.
+For greater certainty, any amendments or modifications to a Party's Schedules to Annex I or Annex II, pursuant to this Article, shall be made in accordance with Article 29.2 (Amendments).

-Article 9.13: Subrogation
+Article 8.13: Subrogation